amitjoy/amitjoy.github.com/_posts/2016-02-01-Observer-Patter-Using-Java-8-Lambda.md

 ### The Problem

-The problem is taken from the book "Java 8 Lambdas by Richard Warburton".
+The problem is taken from the book **Java 8 Lambdas by Richard Warburton**.

 Let's discuss about the problem before solving it using Java 8 Lambda Expression.